paulrad/kick-happy-api/README.md

-# kick-happy-api
+# Kick-Happy/Api
 A HapiJS API backend kickstarter

 ## Intro

-Kick-Happy-Api (aka KHA) is a simple kickstarter for your Node.JS projects using the HapiJS framework.
+Kick-Happy-Api (aka KH/A - differs of the front version called KH/W) is a simple kickstarter for your Node.JS projects using the HapiJS framework.
 KHA give a simple approche and the good way to start the development of your next API as fast as possible.

 ## Quickstart